 To evaluate your debt management strategy:

-- Good Performance: If you are consistently reducing your high-interest debt and making timely payments, you are effectively managing your debt.
+- Good performance: If you are consistently reducing your high-interest debt and making timely payments, you are effectively managing your debt.

-- Average Performance: If your debt levels are stable but not decreasing significantly, consider adjusting your budget to allocate more funds toward debt repayment.
+- Average performance: If your debt levels are stable but not decreasing significantly, consider adjusting your budget to allocate more funds toward debt repayment.

-- Poor Performance: If your debt is increasing or you are struggling to make payments, it's crucial to reassess your financial strategy and cut unnecessary expenses.
+- Poor performance: If your debt is increasing or you are struggling to make payments, it’s crucial to reassess your financial strategy and cut unnecessary expenses.

 See more useful additional articles:

 2.7.
-Invest in Yourself and Your Business
+Invest in yourself and your business

 While it’s crucial to control spending, smart investments can lead to higher future earnings.
 Your budget should consider allocating funds for investing in yourself and your business.